dc24aicrew/demo-ticket-service/wiki/MAINTENANCE.md

 ### API Reference

-Keep the API Reference in sync with the actual API:
+Keep the API Reference as the single source of truth for API documentation:

 1. Update endpoint documentation when endpoints are added, modified, or removed
 2. Update request/response examples to match current implementation
 3. Document breaking changes clearly with migration guidance
+4. Ensure README.md only contains a brief overview and references the detailed API Reference
+5. Update demo data examples when sample data changes
+6. Keep cURL examples current with actual endpoint behavior
+7. Verify all status codes and error responses are accurate

 ### Architecture